 Seasonal allergies can trigger migraines too.
 In fact, a study found that 34% of migraine sufferers also had seasonal allergies, and that patients with allergies were over 14 times more likely to get migraines too.

 If you suffer from both, you probably have a lot of questions.
 Do seasonal allergies cause migraines?
 How can you treat both?
 How can I tell if my migraine is related to allergies?
 Untangling it all can be, well, headache-inducing.

 In this article, we’re breaking down what we know about how allergies and migraines are related, and what you can do to get some relief.

 First off, let’s talk about allergies.
 You’re probably familiar with some of the common symptoms, like a runny nose, sneezing, and itchy eyes.
 But what exactly happens to your body when you get allergies?

-According to Cove advisor and migraine expert, Dr. Sara Crystal, “An allergy is a hypersensitive reaction to a substance that would not cause symptoms in the majority of people.”
+According to Cove Medical Director and migraine expert Dr. Sara Crystal, “An allergy is a hypersensitive reaction to a substance that would not cause symptoms in the majority of people.”

 Just like migraines, allergies have triggers.
 Seasonal allergies, also known as “hay fever,” are triggered by pollen in the air, often in spring and fall.
 Perennial allergies are similar, except they occur year-round.
 They are triggered by other things in the air, like mold, pet dander, or dust mites.

 Doctors have a term for both seasonal allergies and perennial allergies: allergic rhinitis.